ConEmu/ConEmu.github.io/en/LaunchNewTab.md

 **NB**.
 If your shell explicitly changed directory to you home (for example) on startup, ConEmu is not able to force it to retain [shell Startup Directory](StartupDir.html).

+**NB**.
+This is not real fork of the shell, but ConEmu tries to inherit environment variables from the shell if it is possible.

 ## Default terminal feature  {#Default_terminal_feature}